corda/corda-docs/content/en/docs/corda-enterprise/4.6/database-management-tool.md

 * `--config-obfuscation-passphrase[=<cliPassphrase>]`: The passphrase used in the key derivation function when generating an AES key.
 * `--config-obfuscation-seed[=<cliSeed>]`: The seed used in the key derivation function to create a salt.
 * `-h, --help`: See a list of available commands and descriptions.
-* `-V, --version`: Print version information and exit.
+* `-V, --version`: Print version information.

 ## Commands:

 * `dry-run` Output the database migration to the specified output file.
 * `execute-migration` Run the database migration on the configured database.
 * `sync-app-schemas` Update the migration change log for all available CorDapps.
 When the tool runs with this sub-command against a node, the node will add entries to the Liquibase changelog for any CorDapp custom schema migrations that are available in the cordapps node folder and are not already present in the change log.
 * `create-migration-sql-for-cordapp` Create migration files for a CorDapp.
 * `release-lock` Releases whatever locks are on the database change log table, in case shutdown failed.